Misguided yet Seductive: Cheerleading for Safety

 - Signs counting down (XXX number of days) since last accident occurred

 - Attempts to be clever: "No Fear, No Safety.
-Know fear, Know Safety!" or "Safety is NO ACCIDENT!"
+Know Fear, Know Safety!" or "Safety is NO ACCIDENT!"

 - Indirect effects: All of this signage, and the time / resources / focus spent on these campaigns could be better directed in other ways.
 The opportunity cost of all of this is to direct energy and resources away from things that could actually make a difference.
 The real effect of these efforts is that the safety managers or administrators can rest easy that they've done their best, that they'd done ... something.

-Indeed, when viewed through this lens, accidents "don't just happen."
+When viewed through this lens of human error, incidents and injuries "don't just happen."
 Someone must have been at fault!
-If only they had followed the signs, done what they were told, if only they had tried harder, or cared more, about safety.
-This is where the philosophy behind the signage reveals itself, a tactic of convenience for safety managers, reinforced and even required by OSHA in many instances, where safety comes from the top down, seeing humans as a problem to be managed, a workplace in which we need to remind them to work harder, try more, just be safe.
-However, this approach lends itself to blaming workers when accidents happen, and identifying "human error" as the cause rather than trying to actually learn what might prevent those incidents from recurring.
-Dr. Sidney Dekker has referred to this effect as "structural learning disabilities" caused by the goal of zero accidents.
-Studies have even shown that organizations that set a goal of "zero" are actually more likely to have less reported incidents, but more reported fatalities (see Sherratt and Dainty study).
+If only they had followed the signs, done what they were told, if only they had tried harder, or cared more, about safety...
+This is where the philosophy behind the signage reveals itself, a tactic of convenience for safety managers, reinforced and even required by regulators in many instances, where safety comes from the top down, seeing humans as a problem to be managed, a workplace in which we need to remind people to focus more, care more, just be safe.

 I was sitting in a car on a ferry here in my home state of Washington a few days ago, and noticed a worker step out of the box truck he was driving, dutifully wearing a bright yellow safety vest.
 Taking a closer look, underneath the company name was the word SAFETY in bright letters, with small print underneath: CHOOSE TO BE SAFE.
+Again, the intent seems to be good, but let's assume for a moment that this worker wants to be safe, is doing his best to be safe, but may nonetheless at some point experience an injury regardless - one bad enough that he can't hide it, even if he wanted to.

-Again, the intent seems to be good, but let's assume for a moment that this worker wants to be safe, is doing his best to be safe, but may nonetheless at some point make an error or experience an injury - one bad enough that he can't hide it, even if he wanted to.
 Did he, in that moment, choose not to be safe?
-Was it a "preventable" error, one that we can chase down through root cause analysis?
+Was it a "preventable" error, one that we can chase down through an exercise like root cause analysis?
 Or was it egregious enough that he might even be disciplined in some way, made an example of for others, or perhaps even terminated for not "choosing to be safe?"

 Sources Cited: